vladp/middleman-Simple-Site/README.md

 I had also included the latest 3x version of [Bootstrap-sass](https://github.com/twbs/bootstrap-sass)  and generated bootstrap-custom.scss to allow to include only specific stylesheets

+Take a look at screenshot.jpg to see how it looks -- it is essentialy a single page application layout template

 ## It can be Responsive!
 The Susy-next grid system, as you know is a very powerful styling mechanism that allows a developer to define how the site should look depending on the given browser window size

 I do not have currently the 'Susy-breakpoints' enabled to switch layouts in application.scss as it is done in Amicus.
 But will add that use case over time.

+The bootstrap navigation menue is set to be responsive.
+As you change the screen size the menu changes to be more friendly for phone/tablet screens

 ## How do I use it?